 About the Procedure

 Submental fullness, commonly referred to as a double chin, can distort the appearance of the facial profile and cause embarrassment or personal unhappiness.
-When the fullness is cause by stubborn fatty deposits that are resistant to diet and exercise, Kybella can be used to dissolve the unwanted fat to improve neck contours.
+When the fullness is caused by stubborn fatty deposits that are resistant to diet and exercise, Kybella can be used to dissolve the unwanted fat to improve neck contours.
 The active ingredient in Kybella is synthetic deoxycholic acid which aids in the breakdown and absorption of fat.
 When deoxycholic acid is injected directly into submental fat, the adipose tissue is destroyed.
 Over time, through the body’s natural metabolic processes, the fat cells are removed from the chin area via the lymphatic system and naturally dispelled.
 Before a Kybella treatment, a trained provider will determine if the injectable is the right procedure for the patient’s needs and develop a treatment plan.
 For best results, a series of injections are needed in 1 month intervals, up to 6 treatments in total.
 For patient’s whose double chin is also caused by sagging skin, a more invasive, direct neck lift may offer better results.
 Other treatment options for submental fullness also include surgical liposuction or Coolsculpting.
 Before injection, the chin and neck area will be cleansed.
 A temporary tattoo of a grid will be applied to the treatment area.
 The grid allows for precise, even injection of Kybella while ensuring that all major facial nerves are avoided.
 Typically, no numbing cream or local anesthesia is used.
 Most patients are able to tolerate treatment with just an ice pack application prior to and immediately after injection.
 Kybella will be injected into the skin at various points on the grid.
 The injection process will take between 15-20 minutes.
 The number of injections will depend on the degree of chin fullness.
 It is common for patients to experience soreness and swelling for at least 1 week and lasting as long as 2-4 weeks.

 The goal of Kybella is to reduce the size of submental fullness by destroying fat cells under the chin area.